faiz786/NewYorkTimesNewsApp/README.md

 # NewYorkTimesNewsApp
-A sample android app that shows how to use ViewModels and Room together with RxJava & Dagger2, in Kotlin by Clean Architecture.
+A sample android app that shows how to use ViewModels and Room together with RxJava & Dagger Hilt, in Kotlin by Clean Architecture.

 ### Implemented by Clean Architecture
 The following diagram shows the structure of this project with 3 layers: